 Source: STATISTICS SA, 2011

-The biggest employers in the district as agriculture, community services and trade.
+The biggest employers in the district is agriculture, community services and trade.

-The education statistics of individuals aged 20 and older has also improved in Frances Baard over the last 10 years, the rate of no schooling has decreased and the number of people completing Grade 12 moving to higher education qualifications has increased (Figure 3).
-As the skills level has increased so has the number of jobs.
+The education statistics of individuals aged 20 and older has also improved in Frances Baard over the last 10 years, the rate of no schooling has decreased and the number of people completing Grade 12 moving to higher education qualifications has increased as the skills level has increased so has the number of jobs.